 Removal or encapsulation?
 Start with the condition, not the price

-Owners of older commercial buildings in Leeds usually arrive at this question from the cost end: a full asbestos roof removal and re-sheet has been quoted, the number is painful, and someone has mentioned encapsulation as the cheaper route.
-The cost difference is real, but it is the wrong place to start.
-The only question that matters first is whether the sheets are sound, because encapsulation is only legitimate on a roof that is structurally fit to keep.
+Most commercial building owners in Leeds usually only think about encapsulation when they’ve seen a quote for full asbestos roof removal and re-sheeting.
+The price tag is usually painful, and someone mentions encapsulation as the cheaper option.
+The cost difference is definitely real, but it’s the wrong place to start.
+The only thing that really matters first is whether the sheets are actually sound.
+We only encapsulate a roof that’s structurally fit to keep.

 Yorkshire’s 1960s to 80s sheds and farm buildings

-Asbestos cement sheeting is everywhere in the building stock around Leeds and the wider West Yorkshire area: post-war industrial units, distribution sheds, workshop blocks and a large population of agricultural buildings in the surrounding countryside.
-It was the default cheap roof for three decades.
-Most of these roofs have now seen forty to sixty winters, and the typical symptoms are surface erosion, moss growth, brittle laps, failed fixings and leaks around rooflights.
+Asbestos cement sheeting is everywhere you look in the older buildings around Leeds and the wider West Yorkshire area.
+Think post-war industrial units, big distribution sheds, workshop blocks, and a load of farm buildings in the surrounding countryside.
+It was the cheapest roof going for about three decades.
+Most of these roofs have now seen forty to sixty winters, and the usual problems are surface erosion, moss, brittle laps, shot fixings, and leaks around the rooflights.

-None of that automatically condemns a roof.
-Asbestos cement that remains intact holds its fibres within the cement matrix.
-The risk arises with breakage, drilling and advanced weathering, which is precisely what a managed encapsulation programme is designed to stop.
+None of that automatically writes off a roof.
+Intact asbestos cement keeps its fibres locked inside the cement.
+The real risk starts when it breaks, gets drilled, or is severely weathered.
+That’s exactly what a proper encapsulation programme is designed to stop.

 Compliance under the Control of Asbestos Regulations 2012